 Poor attendance as defined by the local authority is less than 95%.

 Foundation Stage Attendance

-Nursery attendance, and sometimes reception attendance, is too often for individual children far less than 95% because some parents continue to believe that their child’s absence doesn’t matter and the children “only play!”
+Nursery attendance, and sometimes Reception attendance, is too often less than 95% for individual children because some parents continue to believe that their child’s absence doesn’t matter and the children “only play!”.

 In the short time that they are in our EYFS, children who accumulate poor attendance are simply not here enough to fully access school life or to receive the full benefit of good and outstanding teaching.

-The effects of poor attendance mean that a child is on permanent ‘catch up’, all efforts to help that child are undermined by the next absence because within days, that child is back on ‘catch up’ again through more missed time.
+The effects of poor attendance mean that a child is on permanent ‘catch up’.
+All efforts to help that child are undermined by the next absence because that child is back on ‘catch up’ again through more missed time.
 Academically-able children with poor attendance may do reasonably well but they do not achieve everything of which they would have been capable had their attendance been good.
 Less academically-able children with poor attendance, who might always have needed extra teaching time, are at a further disadvantage.

 The majority of parents ring us on the first day of their child’s absence and return them to school as quickly as possible.
-Of course, we understand about chicken pox and other infant ailments that must keep a child away from school, but “A day off!“, ”Too tired!”, “Had a cough!” also accumulate.
-Be kind but firm, and bring your child to school!
+Of course, we understand about chicken pox and other ailments that must keep a child away from school.
+However, where possible, please be kind but firm and bring your child into school!

 In this school, children are taught well and we care about their progress and well-being, but every child needs to have good attendance from Nursery on wards to get that full, winning combination.